 Interest rate risk is our primary market risk exposure.
 Substantial and sustained increases and decreases in market interest rates can affect the profitability of our products, the fair value of our investments, and the amount of interest we pay on our floating rate subordinated debentures.
 Our floating rate trust preferred securities bear interest at the three month LIBOR plus 3.50% - 4.00%.
-Our outstanding balance of floating rate trust preferred securities was \$164.5 million at June 30, 2019, of which \$85.5 million has been swapped to a fixed rate until March 2021 and \$79.0 million has been capped until July 2021 (see Note 5 to our unaudited consolidated financial statements in this Form 10-Q).
+Our outstanding balance of floating rate trust preferred securities was \$164.5 million at September 30, 2019, of which \$85.5 million has been swapped to a fixed rate until March 2021 and \$79.0 million has been capped until July 2021 (see Note 5 to our unaudited consolidated financial statements in this Form 10-Q).
 The profitability of most of our products depends on the spreads between interest yield on investments and rates credited on insurance liabilities.
-We have the ability to adjust crediting rates (caps, participation rates or asset fee rates for fixed index annuities) on substantially all of our annuity liabilities at least annually (subject to minimum guaranteed values).
-In addition, substantially all of our annuity products have surrender and withdrawal penalty provisions designed to encourage persistency and to help ensure targeted spreads are earned.
+We have the ability to adjust crediting rates (caps, participation rates or asset fee rates for fixed index annuities) on substantially all of our annuity liabilities at least annually (subject to help ensure targeted spreads are earned.
 However, competitive factors, including the impact of the level of surrenders and withdrawals, may limit our ability to adjust or maintain crediting rates at levels necessary to avoid narrowing of spreads under certain market conditions.